ospic/docs/content/en/patients.md

 ---
 From view contact page click <icon icon="pencil"></icon> button to edit and preview the changes then click <strong class="button">submit</strong>  button to save the changes. <c-image src="edit-contact.png" alt="Edit client profile  contacts"></c-image>

+### Self-service account
+---
+Self-service is the practice of serving oneself.
+The client has right to access their medical informations.
+Creating self service user account to this client will allow client to loging with crendentials provided during creation of this account using [client mobile application(under development)](https://github.com/ospic/mobile).
+Under strictly security supervisions the client should be able to access one and only patient profile informations .
+This user account will appear in the list of  self service users [Self services users](/setting-and-config#self-service-users)

 ### Consultations
 ---